vkbo/novelWriter/docs/source/int_started.rst

 Installing on Linux
 ===================

-A Debian package can be downloaded from the `main website`_, or from the Releases_ page on GitHub_.
+A Debian package can be downloaded from the `Downloads page`_, or from the Releases_ page on GitHub_.
 This package should work on both Debian, Ubuntu and Linux Mint, at least.

 If you prefer, you can also add the novelWriter repository on Launchpad to your package manager.